 Two Sigma Investments has about 20 years of experience providing services to institutional and high net worth investors.
-Although it is one of the newer hedge fund managers on the list, you can’t discount its popularity, with more than $58 billion in assets under management.
+Although it’s one of the newer hedge fund managers on the list, you can’t discount its popularity, with more than $68.90 billion in assets under management.

 The firm was created by some of the brightest minds on Wall Street, including David Siegel, Mark Pickard, and John Overdeck, all of whom have extensive experience making successful moves in the market.

 The company is yet another that leans on technological innovation when it comes to developing and following trading strategies.
-In particular, Two Sigma is known for the use of artificial intelligence, machine learning, and distributed computing in its trading strategies, which has been a successful approach since the company’s inception.
+In particular, Two Sigma is known for a “scientific” approach that combines the use of artificial intelligence, machine learning, and distributed computing in its trading strategies, which has been a successful approach since the company’s inception.

 This highly technological approach to investing seems to be paying off, with annualized returns of more than 30%.